Battle of the Severn: Royal proprietorship

-The Plundering Time
+Plundering

 The three part English Civil War, starting in 1642 and ending in 1651, had a direct effect on Maryland.
 The war itself was fought between the supporters of Charles I and the supporters of a Puritan-led English Parliament.
 Following the defeat and execution of Charles I, the Parliamentarians assumed power and the period is known as the English Interregnum.
 During this time the English monarchy was abolished, the Commonwealth of England was proclaimed, and England was ruled by Oliver Cromwell, its Lord Protector.
 The conflict did not finally resolve itself until 1661 with the coronation of Charles II, an act known as the English Restoration.

 In April 1643, aware of the problems besetting the home-country, Leonard Calvert departed Maryland to consult with his brother Cecil Calvert, leaving Giles Brent as acting governor in his absence.
 During this time, St. Mary's City was visited by Captain Richard Ingle, an ardent supporter of the Parliamentary side of the conflict, who was placed under nominal arrest for making disloyal comments concerning the King, but who was allowed to escape.
 Upon Leonard Calvert's return, he discovered that Ingle had joined forces with Claiborne and they were planning an invasion of the colony.
 In September 1644, Ingle captured St. Mary's City, and Claiborne recovered Kent Island, forcing Calvert to seek refuge in Virginia.

 What followed became known as the Plundering Time, a nearly two-year period when Ingle and his companions roamed the colony, robbing at will and taking Jesuits (Royalists) back to England as prisoners.
 This ended only in 1646 when Calvert returned from exile in Virginia, recaptured St. Mary's City, and restored the rule of loyalists to the English crown.